 By earning points each day, Princess1 earns privileges.
 If she earns 4 points, she earns tv/computer/wii privileges.
 If she earns 6 points, she can invite a friend over or go play at a friend's house.
 If she earns 8 points, she can have a sleepover.
 We started this this summer when sleepovers could happen during the week.
 But since school has started, we've yet to earn 8 points in a day but we need to have some alternative special privilege for when it's during the week.

 Eventually, I cleaned out some peanut butter jars, wrapped it in scrapbook paper and put their names on their jars (thanks to my neighbor who has a cricut machine).
 The girls were both very excited to have nice looking containers for their points.
+We've been using the point system since the beginning of summer.
+Some days Princess1 is enthusiastic about earning points.
+Other days she decides she'd rather not watch tv.

 What earns a point: